BabylonJS/OldDocumentationSite/content/How_To/events/How_to_use_DeviceSourceManager.md

----
-PG_TITLE: How to use the DeviceSourceManager
----

 # Introduction
 The [DeviceSourceManager](https://doc.babylonjs.com/api/classes/babylon.devicesourcemanager) is a class that will manage the connections for various user input devices and provide methods of querying those devices for their current state.
 This class supports several methods of input: